Uncertainty-Aware Bayes' Rule and Its Applications: Technical and Experimental Details

-This subsection discusses the determination methods for the hyper-parameters $(\alpha, \beta)$ in practice.
-The main purpose is to find some $(\alpha, \beta)$ such that the $(\alpha, \beta)$-posterior can outperform the conventional Bayes' posterior; cf. Theorem \ref{thm:benefits-alpha-distributions}.
+This subsection discusses the tuning methods for the parameters $(\alpha, \beta)$ in practice.
+The main purpose is to find some $(\alpha, \beta)$ such that the $(\alpha, \beta)$-posterior can outperform the conventional Bayesian posterior and the $\alpha$-posterior; recall Philosophy \ref{phi:robustness}.

-Let $\vec \omega \defeq [\alpha, \beta]^\top$ denote the parameter vector of an $(\alpha,\beta)$-posterior and $f(\vec \omega)$ the loss function of using the $(\alpha,\beta)$-posterior for a specific application, where $f: \R^2_{+} \to \R$.
+Let $\vec \omega \defeq [\alpha, \beta]^\top$ denote the parameter vector of an $(\alpha,\beta)$-posterior and $f(\vec \omega)$ the loss function of using the $(\alpha,\beta)$-posterior for a specific application, where $f: \R^2_{+} \to \R_+$.
 We assume that $\vec \omega$ takes values on $[0, \tau]^2$ where $\tau > 1$ is a bounded positive real number (for example, $\tau = 5$).
 The optimal parameter tuning for $\vec \omega$ can be formulated as a minimization problem